juanelas/bigint-crypto-utils/README.md

 Import your module as :

 - Node.js

    ```javascript
    const bigintCryptoUtils = require('bigint-crypto-utils')
    ... // your code here
    ```

 - JavaScript native or TypeScript project (including React and Angular JS)

    ```javascript
    import * as bigintCryptoUtils from 'bigint-crypto-utils'
    ... // your code here
    ```

    `bigint-crypto-utils` **CANNOT BE POLYFILLED** to suport older browsers.
 If you are using webpack/babel to create your production bundles, you should target only the most modern browsers.
-For instance, for **React** apps created with [`create-react-app`](https://create-react-app.dev/), you should edit your `package.json` and modify the `browserList` so that it only targets the latest browsers (supporting the latest features):
+For instance, for **React** apps created with [`create-react-app`](https://create-react-app.dev/), you should edit your `package.json` and modify the `browserList` so that it only targets the latest browsers (play with the number of versions that do not need polyfilling):

    ```json
    "browserslist": {
      "production": [